 How can you fix hard water?

 In the whole scheme of things, is hard water and damage to your hair the end of the world?
 No, of course not, but if I’m able to take relatively easy steps that help me to keep my hair (and household appliances) in good shape, I’m going to do it.
-Options for softening hard water range on the cheaper end from shower head attachments like this one all the way up to costly professionally installed water softening systems that filter out the minerals from the water at the source.
+Options for softening hard water range on the cheaper end from shower head attachments like this one that marginally improve the water softness (get the test strips to verify if it helped!) all the way up to costly professionally installed water softening systems that filter out the minerals from the water at the source.

 And then there’s the option where I am right now until we figure out how we want to proceed — washing your hair with rain or filtered water.
 It doesn’t fix the hard water problem but it fixes your hair and that’s already a step in the right direction.
 A Brita pitcher is a good option to purify your water a bit if you don’t have the ability to collect rainwater.
-Use it as a final rinse to make sure the minerals don’t stay on your hair.
-My current solution only addresses hair issues and not any of the household issues of having hard water.
+I’ve been using both.
+Even just using it as a final rinse to make sure the minerals don’t stay on your hair once you’re out of the shower is a great way to fix the problem if you aren’t able to hand wash your hair with just filtered water.
+Unfortunately, my current workaround only addresses hair issues caused by hard water in France and not any of the household issues of having hard water.
 It’s a bit tedious and not a permanent solution.

 Until we decide what to do, I’ll be pampering my hair in the hopes that it will make up for the eight years I’ve ignorantly been torturing it with hard water.
 If you’re in need of some excellent hair care products, my go-to source in France is Oh My Cream.
 They’re a Paris-based clean beauty store and I’ve ordered all kinds of things online from them over the years and have never been disappointed.
 I have no affiliation with them and am just a happy customer.
 I love the little cloth bag full of samples they send with all orders.